inter-dance/interDance_API/README.md

 # interDance_API
-The render code for interDance
+The render code for interDance.
-The complete project code, including data preprocessing, training, inference and evaluating with our pretrained model, will be made publicly available after the paper is accepted!!!!
+The complete project code, including data preprocessing, training, inference and evaluating with our pretrained model, will be made publicly available.
 For more details, please visit our [webpage](https://inter-dance.github.io/).
 ## Getting started